defenseunicorns/uds-sso/README.md

 >```yaml
 >pepr.dev/keycloak: createclient
 >```
+>For an example of where this label should go [see here](dev/test-mission-app/podinfo/create-client-secret.yaml#L7).
+>
 >This secret is used by PEPR to know how to configure Keycloak and SSO to protect the mission application.

 >[!NOTE]
->In some environments a `creationTimestamp: null` metadata tag is created and can cause some issues.
+>In some environments a `creationTimestamp: null` metadata tag is created and can cause issues.

 ## Zarf Variables Configuration